abhijithneilabraham/sentiapp/readme.md

-an attempt to do sentiment analysis
+***An attempt to do sentiment analysis and taking inference for the training algorithm from Jason Brownlee machinelearningmastery blogs

 untitled0.py is the training file